Kennel SNOWPUG - Pugs in North Norway

 On this page there will be some information about me, about kennel Snowpug, the intention of my breeding and how it all started.

-The photo are of me and "Klara" and "Alexander" on a great 5 hour autumn trip in the mountains where we live in Balsfjord county - September 2019.
+The picture is of me, "Klara" and "Alexander" on a great 5 hour autumn trip in the mountains where we live in Balsfjord county - September 2019.

-I and my pugs thrive best in the outdoors and preferably in the mountains.
-Although I have pugs, they can handle without any problem, nice long hikes in 8 hours with breaks.
+Me and my pugs thrive best out in the nature and then preferably in the mountains.
+Even though I have pugs, they can do without problems, nice long walks of 8 hours with breaks (of course this comes with training and with grown dogs).

-I believe that healthy dogs are happy dogs - and by being out in the wild with walks in the woods and mountains - the dogs get to unfold themselves in rough terrain which is very good for their physical health.
+I believe that healthy dogs are happy dogs - and by being out in nature, the dogs get the opportunity to unfold freely in rough terrain - which is very good for the physical health.

 The dogs pedigree name: